AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-conditions/create-edit-custom-conditions.md

 ---
-title: Create or edit a custom condition
+title: Create or Edit a Custom Condition
 user-type: administrator
 product-area: system-administration
 navigation-topic: create-and-manage-custom-conditions
 description: As an Adobe Workfront administrator, you can create or edit a custom condition for projects, tasks, and issues to match the needs of your organization.
-author: Caroline
+author: Lisa
 feature: System Setup and Administration
 role: Admin
 exl-id: 5c950862-4358-4aab-997b-223972662150